+Environment Tab buttons

 Button Name and Description

 10 New.
 Inserts a new item.

 × Delete.
 Removes the selected item.

-f Move Up (Alt+Up Arrow) and Move Down (Alt+Down Arrow).
+† Move Up (Alt+Up Arrow) and Move Down (Alt+Down Arrow).
 Moves the selected item up or down in the list.

+Environment Tab buttons

+Button Name and Description

 Ellipsis.
 On tabs that specify files or directories, clicking this button displays a File Open dialog box in order to search for and select a file or directory.

-For a description of the buttons that appear along the bottom of this tab, see the Workspace Properties Dialog box (on page 69).
+For a description of the buttons that appear along the bottom of this tab, see the Workspace Properties Dialog box (on page 66).